• facebook

 After that, refresh the database and check whether you can access it or not.

 Even after using the above method, if the database is still inaccessible, it’s the right time to move to a professional SQL database recovery tool named Kernel for SQL Database Recovery.
 The software is extraordinarily programmed to repair corrupt or inaccessible SQL databases accurately.
-It boasts top-notch capabilities, seamlessly recovering extensive MDF/NDF files while restoring all SQL database elements—tables, triggers, functions, rules, deleted records, primary keys, foreign keys, and more.
-The tool’s standout feature lies in its commitment to preserving the integrity of recorded data, ensuring a smooth and trouble-free database recovery process.
+It offers high-end features such as the smooth recovery of large MDF/NDF files and recovers all SQL database objects, including tables, triggers, functions, rules, deleted records, primary keys, foreign keys, etc. The major aspect of the tool is that it upholds recorded data’s integrity and ensures effortless database recovery.

 Overall, it is one of the best SQL database recovery tools to fix every issue related to the database effectively and backup SQL server database.